tlevine/www.thomaslevine.com/content/!/scarsdale-high-school-bus-schedule-weirdness/index.md

 each row is a bus stop on a trip.
 (The trip from home to school and the trip from school to home are different trips.)

-I found some funny rows in the spreadsheet.
+I found some funny rows in the data.

 The same stop is presented twice.